Leaf-Footed Pine Seed Bugs Identification Guide

 Life Cycle

-These bugs go through three stages: egg, nymph, and adult.
-There is no cocoon phase.
+These bugs go through three life stages: egg, nymph, and adult.
+There is no cocoon stage.
 In spring, females lay small barrel-shaped eggs in rows on pine needles.
-The nymphs look like tiny adults without wings.
-They start feeding on needles and young conelets right away.
-They shed their skin several times as they grow, and wing pads form.
-By the time they reach adulthood, they can fly.
+One female may lay several batches over the season.

 Overwintering Behavior